 PART 3: DAMAGE TO THE HUMAN POPULATION

 The corporation has created massive wealth, technological advancements, and provided a framework for organizing human activity on a large scale.
-So, who cares if our creation has been let off the leash?
+So, who cares if our creation is off the leash?

-Externality: a side effect or consequence of an industrial or commercial activity that affects other parties without this effect being reflected in the cost of the goods or services involved.
+Externality: a side effect or consequence of an industrial or commercial activity that affects other parties (cost to society) without this effect being reflected in the cost of the goods or services involved (cost to the corporation).

-Capitalism holds that markets sort themselves out and become efficient by way of an "invisible hand."
-But corporatism by design attempts to elude market forces.
-In the corporation's original programming there is a subordination of stakeholder interests, and a circular command structure with limited liability for damages.
-They are, therefore, incentivized to privatize profits and externalize costs.
-Without any "skin in the game" there can be no functional market.
-The corporation will always just shrug off responsibility to some outside party.
+But don’t “free markets” naturally manage this problem?
+Free market capitalism holds that markets sort themselves out and become efficient by way of competition and an “invisible hand.”
+But modern corporatism by design is an intricate system to elude market forces.
+Ways it does this include 1) by allowing, and even encouraging, the formation of oligopic and flat-out monopolistic market structures, 2) by subordinating stakeholder interests, and providing the firms with limited liability, and 3) by providing firms with government subsidies and “corporate welfare.”
+There’s no way free market capitalism’s principles can work in this environment.
 And, really, what other reason would there have been to create this new legal structure, other than to circumvent the annoying rules of functional capitalism?

 Once markets are cornered and the government is captive, what “invisible hand” could impose any kind of correction?
 When corporations achieve this degree of leverage, they can tamper with the very basis of voluntary exchange.
-Remember, corporations do not answer to society, so what the masses want is of secondary concern (if that).
+Remember, corporations do not answer to society, so what the masses want is of secondary concern (if even that).
 In a cornered market, what the masses get is what is supplied.
-We are seeing an explosion of corporate arrogance (simply look at the conduct of major banks, airlines, insurance companies, and so on), and my model forecasts that we will see more of it.
-With a captured government, the laws can insist you buy a product, even if you get nothing in return.
-At that point, it is no longer just a case of Party A trading with Party B with some externality being inflicted on Party C; we also have Party B taking damage from what is essentially a mandatory trade or a bogus product.
+We are seeing an explosion of corporate arrogance and authoritarianism (simply look at the conduct of major banks, airlines, insurance companies, media, and so on), and my model forecasts that we will see more—absolute power corrupts absolutely.

-Cannibalization: to engage in activity that deprives one of an essential part or element in creating or sustaining another facility or enterprise.
+Cannibalization: to engage in activity that deprives one of an essential part, in sustaining another part.

 A society cannot cannibalize its own people in order to maximize corporate profits, into perpetuity.
 These increased profits cannot be used to compensate for the damage to society and everyone’s lives.
 Judgment — the ability to come to sensible conclusions — says that this plan cannot work.
 But the corporation was programmed to engage in this kind of cannibalization — and it has no judgement by which to call it into question.

-Perhaps the most maddening cost of corporatism — and the means by which the corporation is able to continue to achieve its purpose despite our knowing something is wrong and searching for a solution – is the assault of disinformation it subjects us to.
+This is perhaps the most maddening cost of corporatism — and the means by which the corporation is able to continue to achieve its purpose despite our knowing something is wrong and searching for a solution — the unending assault of disinformation.